jintonic/jintonic.github.io/research/lab.md

 - Please apply for an [USD High Performance Computing (HPC) cluster](https://www.usd.edu/technology/research/high-performance-computing) account (Lawrence instead of Legacy), asking to be added to the "liu_lab" group, and then follow the instruction at <http://rcg.usd.edu/docs> and <https://github.com/jintonic/lawrence>.
 - If you need an account for the [ORNL][] [HPC][] cluster, *hcdata.phy.ornl.gov*, please apply for an [XCAMS][] account first, forward your account information by email to [Robert L. Varner Jr.](https://www.ornl.gov/staff-profile/robert-l-varner-jr), the administrator of hcdata, tell Robert how you will use hcdata to do your research and cc the email to [Jing Liu](/research/group).
 After confirming with COHERENT collaborators, Robert can give your access to hcdata using the same [XCAMS][] account and password. hcdata can be accessed through [SSH][] in a terminal or [ThinLinc][], which provides a fully functional desktop environment.
 - The USD creative services can print posters with a limit of 42" in one dimension.
 The request can be submitted [here](https://apps.usd.edu/administrative/creative-services/posters/app/)
+- The USD creative services can print business cards.
+The request can be submitted [here](https://apps.usd.edu/administrative/creative-services/business-cards/app/index.cfm)

 [ORNL]: https://www.ornl.gov
 [HPC]: https://en.wikipedia.org/wiki/High-performance_computing